Game Development Tools

 Want an online game but don’t have any experience with writing code for servers?
 The Windows Store provides a number of services for you, without you ever needing to create a server at all using the Application Data API.

-With a small investment of server code using Azure Mobile Services, you can open up your game to a wide range of cool features on Windows 8.1, like push notifications & live tiles.
+With a small investment of server code using Azure Mobile Services, you can open up your game to a wide range of cool features, like push notifications & live tiles.
 You can even integrate your app quickly with social networking services.